zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 “To crush” (crush) means to completely beat or defe at someone.
 For example, “The Los Angeles Dodgers crushed the San Francisco Giants 10 to nothing in the baseball game yesterday.”
 That’s just a hypothe tical.
 If a team wins by a large score, we say the team “crushed” the other te am.
 That’s what Marcela wants Kenji to do to the other players.
 Kenji sighs .
 He makes a sound indicating that he is tired, really, of hearing Marcela give h im advice.

 He says, “I tell you what.”
 “I tell you what” is an  informal phrase used to make a suggestion or to present a new idea for another per son to think about or to consider.
 You could also say, “I’ll tell you what.”
 “I will tell you what.”
 But the more informal and perhaps a little more common expr ession is “I tell you what.”
 Kenji says, “I tell you what, why don’t you scowl f or me?
 I think you’re much scarier than any player who’s ever played this game .”
-Kenji is saying to Marcela that she seems to be tougher and scarier than any o f the people who are on the sports team.
+Kenji is saying to Marcela that she seems to be tougher and scarier than any of the people who are on the sports team.

 Now, we don’t know what kind of sport this is.
 It m ight be American football.
 It might be basketball.
 But in any case, Kenji doesn’t  really want to hear Marcela’s advice and thinks that Marcela should perhaps just go out and try to be the one who scowls and is scary to the other players.
 I hav e to say, I wasn’t really very big into sports and sport teams when I was in schoo l, although I was on my seventh- and eighth-grade volleyball team.
 Not exac tly American football, but I thought we were pretty tough.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]